What is Story Mapping?

 Story mapping is a method for arranging user stories to create a more holistic view of how they fit into the overall user experience.
 Arranged on a horizontal axis, the fundamental steps of the customer journey (sometimes labeled as epics, sometimes not) are arranged in chronological order based on when a user would perform the particular task relative to their overall workflow with the product.

-History of Story Mapping
+What’s the History of Story Mapping?

-How Story Mapping Works
+How Does Story Mapping Work?

-What really makes story mapping work is its reliance on visuals as part of an interactive collaborative process.
-Reviewing a PowerPoint or scrolling through JIRA is a passive experience that at best will inspire a strong reaction from the audience—I agree, I disagree, that’s wrong, etc.—but seldom leads to a real conversation.
+What really makes story mapping work is its reliance on visuals as part of an interactive, collaborative process.
+Reviewing a PowerPoint or scrolling through JIRA is a passive experience that, at best, will inspire a strong reaction from the audience—I agree, I disagree, that’s wrong, etc.—but seldom leads to a real conversation.

-Story mapping is inclusive and interactive
+Story mapping is inclusive and interactive.

-Story maps are never “done”
+Story maps are never “done.”

 The great thing about story mapping is that you can start using it during any phase of the product life cycle.

 - Working on an MVP?
 A story map is a great way to identify the minimum functionality you need to test your concept.
 It will prevent you from “forgetting” about critical parts of the user experience you might have otherwise overlooked.

 - Trying to figure out how to improve on version 1.0?
 A story map can visually display all of the potential enhancements you could add and help your team have quality conversations about what will most impact your users.